 After his death in 392/391, his relative Achoris succeeded him.
 However, another relative named Psammuthis was able to expel him briefly.
 We do not know why and how.
-After a year, Achoris was able to eliminate Psammuthis and was sole ruler again of a reunited Egypt.
+After a year, Achoris eliminated Psammuthis and was the uncontested sole ruler of a reunited Egypt.

 Achoris was responsible for an ambitious building program.
 The results have come to light during excavations at (a.o.)
 Letopolis, Memphis, Saqarra, Medinet Habu, Karnak, and Elephantine.